tresinformal/drakkar/faq.md

 Our Discord server has mostly obvious rules that follow from the categories:

+ * 'the-big-table': here we gather
+ * 'serious-stuff': serious stuff, mostly schedules and results from meeting
+ * 'outside': here we go in the breaks
  * 4x 'Group Rooms': rooms for duos/triplets, open for questions
  * 2x 'Offices With An Open Door': single room, open for questions
  * 2x 'Offices With A Closed Door': single room, please do not disturb